JoseManuelMoyaVargas/MAST-program/README.md

 # MAST-program
-C++ program that solves the problem know in IT as Maximum agreement subtree problem (MAST)
+C++ program that solves the problem know in IT as Maximum agreement subtree problem (MAST).

+## Explanation of the problem